 Afterward, the family moved to the Netherlands.
 Then, after living a few years in Almere, Roelly and his family moved to the United States.

-Roelly’s position in the world of professional bodybuilding is because of many years of hard work.
+Roelly’s position in professional bodybuilding is because of many years of hard work.
 He was a bodybuilding champion since childhood.
 Roelly has always loved bodybuilding.
-But more importantly, he loved working out in the gym.
+But he loved working out in the gym.

 Roelly knows that failure is part of success.
 That is the secret behind Roelly’s success.
 It did not discourage him when he failed.
-On the contrary, it motivates him to workout even harder.
+It motivates him to workout even harder.
 As a result, Roelly always brings his best to the stage.

 He has a much-deserving nickname–The Beast, the perfect depiction of his body mass.